 - areas where the "solid" is really a surface patchwork

-Open shell boundary highlighted in a CAD model
+Open shell (non-watertight) boundary highlighted in a CAD model

 You won't eliminate this class of problem entirely, but you can reduce it: